Keno Hills

-Keno J. Hills (born June 13, 1973 in Tampa, Florida) is a former American football offensive lineman in the NFL for the New Orleans Saints.
-He was selected in the sixth round of the 1996 NFL Draft from the University of Louisiana at Lafayette.
+Keno J. Hills (born June 13, 1973) is an American former professional football offensive lineman in the National Football League (NFL) for the New Orleans Saints.
+He was selected in the sixth round of the 1996 NFL draft from the University of Louisiana at Lafayette.

-In late December 1998 Hills was charged with drugs and weapons violations.
-Then 25, he was booked with possession of heroin with the intent to distribute and possession of a firearm during a drug transaction.
+In late December 1998, Hills was charged with drug and weapons violations.
+Then 25, he was booked for possession of heroin with intent to distribute and for possession of a firearm during a drug transaction.
 The charges were later dropped.

 Hills did not see any field action with the Saints in 1999 — inactive for seven contests.
-He signed with the Chicago Bears on December 30, 1999 and was inactive for his only game on Chicago’s 53-man roster.
+He signed with the Chicago Bears on December 30, 1999, and was inactive for his only game on Chicago's 53-man roster.
 He was released by the Bears on June 16, 2000.

-The Miami Dolphins signed Hills June 21, 2000 as a free agent offensive tackle with a one-year contract.
+The Miami Dolphins signed Hills on June 21, 2000, as a free agent offensive tackle with a one-year contract.
 He went to the Dolphins' training camp but was released in the first cut.